wvanderp/notes/poems/The Choice I Made, Straight Up.md

-# The Choice I Made, Straight Up.
+# The Choice I Made, Straight Up

 *Adapted from Robert Frost's "The Road Not Taken"*